 Applications must be made to the Municipal Tax Collector or to the Surveyor of Taxes if the property is in a rural area.

 5. Home Owner Grant Low-Income Grant Supplement

-This program is aimed at qualifying low-income owners of homes assessed at more than $1,285,000 (for the 2012 tax year).
-Home owners must:
+This program is aimed at qualifying low-income owners of homes assessed at more than $1,100,000.
+Home owners must meet the following conditions: